 How to get into private equity – Here’s the thing.
-Have a look at the Private Equity Job Profile and their desired background of candidates.
+First, please look at the Private Equity Job Profile and the desired background of the candidates.

 To break into private equity, you need to have a background mentioned below –

-- If you are an undergraduate in finance or relevant fields like economics, accounting etc. and you are from a top-notch institute.
+- If you are an undergraduate in finance or relevant fields like economics, accounting, etc., you are from a top-notch institute.

-- If you have already been working in a PE firm and would like to go into a big firm.
+- If you have already been working in a PE firm and would like to go to a big firm;

-- And finally, if you are someone who has a background in one of these four sectors – investment banking, corporate development, corporate restructuring, and strategy consulting.
+- And finally, if you are someone who has a background in one of these four sectors – investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc., corporate development, corporate restructuring, and strategy consulting.

-If you are not from the above background and you would like to get into private equity; then it would be too tough for you.
-In countries like USA and UK, it would be pretty difficult to get in.
-But in countries like Canada, India, Brazil, Russia or Portugal, you may try to get in because people from different background are hired in these countries for small private equity firms.
+If you are not from the above background and would like to get into private equity, it would be too tough for you.
+For example, it would not be easy to get to countries like the USA and UK.
+But in countries like Canada, India, Brazil, Russia, or Portugal, you may try to get in because people from different backgrounds are hired in these countries for small private equity firms.

 How to get into Private Equity – Important Points to Consider

-Now, here are few key points to consider if you want to break into private equity market –
+Now, here are a few key points to consider if you want to break into the private equity market –

 - Age is just a number.
 But if you want to get into private equity, your age should be less than 30 years for an entry position.
-However, if you want to go into a senior position and have relevant experience, then your age can be more than 30.
+However, if you’re going to go into a senior position and have relevant experience, your age can be more than 30.

-- Most people have few years of experience when they join private equity firm subject to one exception.
-If you are an undergraduate and you’re hired by big private equity firms like Blackstone or KKR, then you don’t need any experience to break in.
+- Most people have a few years of experience when joining a private equity firm, subject to one exception.
+If you are an undergraduate and hired by big private equity firms like Blackstone or KKR, you don’t need any experience to break in.

 - Finally, if you choose a fund to work for where the recruitment is not very structured, you can start your career in private equity.

-- If you are someone who has done MBA and have relevant experience in investment banking, then consider the exit strategy and join a PE firm as a post-MBA associate.
+- If you have done an MBA and have relevant experience in investment banking, consider the exit strategy and join a PE firm as a post-MBA associate.

-- You can also consider real estate roles like commercial real estate brokerage so that you can break into real estate private equity.
+- You can also consider real estate roles like commercial real estate brokerage to break into real estate private equity.

-Now, let’s have a look at the educational background you must have to break into private equity.
+Now, let’s look at the educational background you must have to break into private equity.

 Educational Qualifications required for Private Equity

-How to get into private equity – If you want to join a private equity firm, then you need to be a top-notch student and you should pursue your studies from a top-notch university.
+How to get into private equity – If you want to join a private equity firm, you need to be a top-notch student and pursue your studies at a top-notch university.

 Here are the basics you need to know about educational qualifications required for getting into private equity –

-- Masters in Finance – The first and most important degree you should go for is a Masters in Finance.
-EFinancialCareers.com has gone through 1.6 million resumes and they found that almost 27% of private equity professionals hold a master degree.
-So, if you’re pursuing your bachelor degree in finance, consider doing a master degree in the same discipline.
+- Masters in Finance – The first and most important degree you should go for is a master’s in finance.
+EFinancialCareers.com has gone through 1.6 million resumes, and they found that almost 27% of private equity professionals hold a master’s degree.
+So, if you’re pursuing your bachelor’s degree in finance, consider doing a master’s degree in the same discipline.

 - MBA from Top Notch Institute – Know that private equity firms are very selective about who they choose to pick.
-There are various requirements and if you don’t adhere to even one of them, you would be left behind.
-First, you need to do an MBA (if you are not pursuing Masters in Finance).
-Any MBA wouldn’t make the cut.
-You need to pursue the MBA from a top-notch institute.
-In USA & Europe, there are only handful of universities from which big private equity firms pick their people – Harvard, Wharton, INSEAD, Stanford, Oxford, Cambridge, HEC & ESSEC.
-So, consider doing an MBA from the above-mentioned institutes if you still have the scope.
-EFinancialCareers.com has gone through 1.6 million resumes and they found that almost 23% of private equity professionals hold an MBA.
+There are various requirements, and you will be left behind if you don’t adhere to them.
+First, you need to do an MBA (if you are not pursuing a master’s in finance).
+Any MBA wouldn’t cut.
+It would help if you pursued an MBA from a top-notch institute.
+In the USA & Europe, there are only a handful of universities from which big private equity firms pick their people – Harvard, Wharton, INSEAD, Stanford, Oxford, Cambridge, HEC & ESSEC.
+So, consider doing an MBA from the institutes mentioned above if you still have the scope.
+EFinancialCareers.com has gone through 1.6 million resumes, and they found that almost 23% of private equity professionals hold an MBA.
 Otherwise, to be selected by a top-notch private equity firm, you need to have outstanding skills and experience in private equity.

 - Chartered Financial Analyst or CFA – Another qualification you can aim for is CFA.
-Now, CFA is not for faint hearted.
-You need to have four years of full time relevant experience and you need to clear three levels which are reasonably tough.
+Now, CFA is not for the faint-hearted.
+You need to have four years of full-time relevant experience and clear three reasonably tough levels.
 If you consider pursuing CFA, you would have some additional benefits.
-You can go for a lot of investment career options other than private equity – investment banking, hedge funds, equity research etc. According to eFinancialCareers.com, they have found that 18% of private equity professionals have CFA degree.
+You can go for many investment career options other than private equity – investment banking hedge fundsHedge FundsA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques., equity research, etc. According to eFinancialCareers.com, they have found that 18% of private equity professionals have a CFA degree.

-Usually, there are many skills required to get into a private equity career.
-But there are three skills that you must develop if you want to get in and stay for long period of time.
-Let’s have a look at these three skills in detail.
+Usually, many skills are required to get into a private equity career.
+But there are three skills you must develop if you want to get in and stay for a long time.
+So let’s have a look at these three skills in detail.

 Let’s have a look at these three skills in detail.

-- The networking skills – This skill is the holy grail of private equity career.
-Let’s say you’re not from a top-notch Institute and you don’t even have an outstanding career graph; but if you have a decent background and excellent networking skill, you will work shoulder to shoulder with other private equity professionals who have excellent backgrounds or from Oxford, Wharton, Harvard or Stanford.
-So, how would you develop a great networking skill?
-You need to be upright and confident about your abilities.
-You need to communicate briefly, professionally and tell what you can offer.
+- The networking skills – This skill is the holy grail of a private equity career.
+You’re not from a top-notch Institute, and you don’t even have a great career graph.
+Still, suppose you have a decent background and excellent networking skills.
+In that case, you will work shoulder to shoulder with other private equity professionals who have excellent backgrounds or from Oxford, Wharton, Harvard, or Stanford.
+So, how would you develop great networking skills?
+It would be best if you were upright and confident about your abilities.
+You need to communicate briefly and professionally and tell what you can offer.
 The best way to become a networking ninja is to create a structure of your story and use it everywhere whenever you try to send an email, personalize a telephonic communication or connect face to face with senior personnel of a big PE firm.
 The idea is to have no hesitation whatsoever.
-Yes, you will receive rejections most of the time (at least in the beginning), but ultimately this skill will save you a lot of hard work and time.
+Yes, you will receive rejections most of the time (at least initially), but this skill will ultimately save you a lot of hard work and time.

-- Cold calling: Many people don’t consider cold calling as a skill, but it is a skill and very few do master it.
-Actually, this skill is an extension of the previous skill.
+- Cold calling: Many people don’t consider cold calling as a skill, but it is a skill, and very few do master it.
+This skill is an extension of the previous skill.
 As a job seeker in private equity, cold calling is your best bet.
 You can still email different private equity firms.
-If you choose to send emails to big private equity firms, then they will share your email with their HRs and in most of the cases you will receive a generic rejection email.
+If you choose to send emails to big private equity firms, they will share your email with their HRs, and in most cases, you will receive a generic rejection email.
 And in other firms, the chances of getting a response from HR or any senior PE professional are 1%.
 However, if you contact the person directly, the chances of success will drastically increase.
-Start with smaller funds where recruitment process is not structured.
-The purpose of cold calling is just to get an interview.
-If you don’t clear the interview, offer to work for free for few months and learn.
+Start with smaller funds where the recruitment process is not structured.
+The purpose of cold calling is to get an interview.
+If you don’t clear the interview, offer to work for free for a few months and learn.
 This will not only add immense value to your resume; it will also push you one step ahead toward a glorious private equity career.

 Compensation & Work-life balance in Private Equity

 The chief purpose of getting into private equity is to earn a lot more and work comparatively less.
-But the truth of the matter is, private equity firms require you to work longer hours (sometimes longer than investment banking) if the need arises.
-So earning great compensation by putting in lesser hours of work is a myth.
+But the truth of the matter is that private equity firms require you to work longer hours (sometimes longer than investment banking) if the need arises.
+So earning great compensation by putting in lesser work hours is a myth.

 The compensation is the main attraction of PE jobs.
 People tend to get into PE mainly because of the pay.
-Let’s have a look at the compensation of private equity professionals at various levels.
+So let’s look at the compensation of private equity professionals at various levels.